Ferry: Seferihisar-Samos

 Note that in 2025, there are also 151 Samos sailings scheduled to and from Kuşadası with IDO.
 These operate from 29 March 2025 through to 28 September 2025 (daily from 1 June – 14 September), departing Kuşadası at 08:45 and departing Samos at 18:00.
 The sailing time is 30 minutes.
 The adult ticket prices are €45 for a single ticket, €55 for a day-return, and €60 for an open return.

-This route might be of particular interest if you are considering a trip to the Ancient City of Ephesus and would like to combine the journey to Samos with a trip to Selçuk, which is nearby (20km) to Kuşadası.
-Thereafter, a return from Selçuk to Çeşme can be made by a private hire transfer, coach or train (via İzmir).
+This route may be of particular interest if you are considering a trip to the Ancient City of Ephesus and would like to combine the journey to Samos with a visit to Selçuk, which is nearby (20 km) to Kuşadası.
+Thereafter, a return from Selçuk to Çeşme can be made by private hire transfer, coach, or train (via İzmir).

 Visa Requirements